 Their plans for a picturesque life as a village doctor’s family changed dramatically when Dr. Hanna was thrown from his horse and suffered a severe spinal injury.
 Unable to continue his practice, he joined several of his brothers in a canal-building venture designed to connect New Lisbon to the Ohio River.
 After a promising start, however, the national economic Panic of 1837 caused the enterprise to collapse.
 After some difficult years, the family relocated to Cleveland in 1852, where Dr. Hanna operated a grocery store.

-The success of this business allowed the younger Leonard and his siblings to grow up in comfort, but Dr. Hanna never fully overcame the effects of his fall.
+The success of this business allowed the younger Leonard to grow up in comfort, but Dr. Hanna never fully overcame the effects of his fall.
 With his health continuing to deteriorate, he began training his eldest son, Marcus Alonzo “Mark” Hanna, to take over the business.
-Born in 1837, Mark had attended the Cleveland High School, where one of his fellow students was John D. Rockefeller.
-After a short and undistinguished stint at Cleveland’s Western Reserve College, Mark left school for good to learn the family business.
+Born in 1837, Mark had attended the Cleveland Central High School, where one of his fellow students was John D. Rockefeller.
+After a short and undistinguished stint at Hudson’s Western Reserve College, Mark left school for good to learn the family business.
 It proved a perfect fit, as Mark demonstrated a dedication to mastering all of the minute details of a complex operation that would serve him in good stead.iv

 Dr. Hanna died on December 15, 1862, and Mark Hanna returned home from a short tour of duty in the Union Army to take over the grocery store.
 Well prepared for the responsibility, he was an immediate success.
 Two years later he married Charlotte Augusta Rhodes, the daughter of Cleveland coal and iron magnate Daniel Rhodes, and soon he was being trained to take the helm of his new father-in-law’s companies as well.
 Once again, Mark Hanna delved into every aspect of the industry, and within a few years he had combined all of his holdings into a new firm, M.A.
 Hanna & Co.
 Shipping became one of the focuses of the business and by the 1870s Mark Hanna was one of the wealthiest men in Ohio.